jonaspeisker/hitsteR/README.md

 # hitsteR

-R functions to make a game similar to [Hitster][hitster] and [QRSong!][qrsong].
-Based on a Spotify playlist, it generates a pdf with artist, year, and song title on one side and a QR code to play the song on the other side.
+R functions to make a song guessing game.
+Based on a Spotify playlist, they generate a pdf with artist, year, and song title on one side and a QR code to play the song on the other side.

 ![Example output](output/example.png)